Feds say $45.6 billion in pandemic unemployment aid was likely stolen

 "These particular account types enable users to establish email addresses that can hide personal information, including the user's identity," the report said.
 "The suspicious email addresses can also be used to apply for multiple UI claims."

-Nearly 206,000 Social Security numbers for dead people were used to make fraudulent claims, the report noted.
+Nearly 206,000 Social Security numbers of deceased people were used to make fraudulent claims, the report noted.

 "Scrutiny of the data identified $139.4 million in potentially fraudulent benefits paid to claimants using these Social Security numbers," the report said.

-Scammers also used the Social Security numbers of "potentially ineligible federal prisoners" to file $267.3 million in unemployment claims, the report said.t under President Donald Trump, directed
+Scammers also used the Social Security numbers of "potentially ineligible federal prisoners" to file $267.3 million in unemployment claims, the report said.

 for more features.